StackVista/stackstate-docs/use/template.md

 ## Using this thing/concept

-Needs a better title, obviously.
 This section is basically a UI manual.
 It describes where this thing/concept sits in the StackState UI and the elements that it controls and can control it.

 ![thing/concept where](/.gitbook/assets/basic_filtering_list.png)